-- 4.27 In relation to Publicly Funded Assets, the Academy Trust must not, without the Secretary of State's consent:

-- a) acquire or dispose of freehold land;

-- b) take up or grant a leasehold of land;
+- 4.27 In relation to Publicly Funded Assets, the Academy Trust must not, without the Secretary of State's consent: - a) acquire or dispose of freehold land; or - b) take up or grant a leasehold of land; or - c) dispose of any other class of capital assets.

-dispose of any other class of capital assets except as permitted in the Academies Financial Handbook, and subject to Part 3 of Schedule 1 to the Academies Act 2010.
+except as expressly permitted in the Academies Financial Handbook, and subject to Part 3 of Schedule 1 to the Academies Act 2010.

-4.28 The Academy Trust must give 30 days' notice to the Secretary of State, whether or not the circumstances require his approval, of its intention to take any of the actions in clause 4.27.
+4.28 The Academy Trust must give the Secretary of State 30 days' notice of its intention to take any of the actions in clause 4.27 (a) - (c) regardless of whether the Secretary of State's consent is required.